tposney/midi-qol/README.md

 An optional attack bonus prompts the attacker after the attack roll is made, but before the attack is adjudicated, givin the attacker the option to modify the roll.
 Effects last for one application unless the count flag is set.

-* flags.midi-qol.optional.Name.damage.all/mwak/rwak/msak/rsak	bonus to apply to damage done
+* flags.midi-qol.optional.Name.damage.all/mwak/rwak/msak/rsak	bonus to apply to damage done.
+This does not work with better rolls active.
 * flags.midi-qol.optional.Name.skill.all/per/prc/item etc	bonus to apply to skill rolls
 * flags.midi-qol.optional.Name.attack.all/mwak/rwak/msak/rsak	the bonus is added after the attack roll
 * flags.midi-qol.optional.Name.check.all/str/dex/etcthe bonus is added after theability check roll
 * flags.midi-qol.optional.Name.save.all/str/dex/etc	the bonus is added after the save roll.
 Requires auto fast forward